syncfusion-content/javascript-docs/js/Control-Initialization.md

 {% endhighlight %}

->   **Note**: The order of the reference to the script files made in the above section should be maintained in the same manner as mentioned above.
+N>   The order of the reference to the script files made in the above section should be maintained in the same manner as mentioned above.

 ### Adding Syncfusion Widget into your HTML page